Home

 Slano

-Šolta Island (Solta Island) - Known for island, waterfall
+Šolta (Solta) - Known for beach, coastal town, island, marina, viewpoint, waterfall

 Split - Known for coastal town, historical center, medieval old town, museum, promenade, seaport, venetian empire; historical center is a UNESCO World Heritage Site